Zabrimus/vdr-jonglisto/README.md

 ### Theme
 The application currently use a theme from <https://bootswatch.com/cerulean/>.
 If you want to change the default theme, change build.less in directory tools/build-bootstrap and start build.sh in the same directory.

-### SVDRP Server
+### SVDRP Server and OSD
 The application start an own svdrp server and therefore an OSD.
 The OSD implements the protocol from the svdrposd/remoteosd plugin.
-At this moment the internal server handles only requests for OSDs of the other configured VDR instances.
+At this moment the internal server handles requests for OSDs of the other configured VDR instances.
 The svdrposd plugin is not neccessary, because the proxy gets the remote osd via restfulapi-plugin.
+A highly configurable menu entry for epg2vdr is also possible (see script samples/epg2vdr).
+Currently some status information from epg2vdr database could be selected.

 ### Remote Timers proxy
 The SVDRP server is now able to route every remote timers request to another VDR instance.
 In this case all SVDRP commands are translated to restfulapi calls.
 The timer configuration can be changed by the new internal script engine which uses the Java Nashorn implementation (javascript).
 Samples could be found in folder samples.
 The remote timers plugin have to be configured accordingly to point to jonglisto server and svdrp port.